Military Car Insurance: USAA, Discounts & Best Coverage for Service Members

 Pincher's Pro Tip

 Never cancel your policy entirely during deployment.
 A lapse in coverage — even a short one — can label you as high-risk and lead to significantly higher premiums when you return.
-In some cases, GEICO has been reported to charge up to 45% more post-deployment for members who had a lapse.
 Storage coverage is a fraction of the cost of full coverage and keeps your record clean.
 See our full guide on deployment coverage options for step-by-step instructions.

 Overseas Deployment Insurance

 If you're taking your vehicle overseas or need coverage at an international duty station, your standard U.S. policy won't apply.
+Military members stationed overseas have two primary pathways: international auto insurance policies and host-nation-specific insurance, depending on their duty station and local legal requirements.
 Several specialized providers fill this gap:

-• Clements Worldwide (now under Gallagher): Provides customizable international auto coverage in 170+ countries, including comprehensive, third-party, uninsured motorist, and all-perils options.
+• Clements Worldwide (Gallagher): Provides customizable international auto coverage in 170+ countries, including comprehensive, third-party, uninsured motorist, and all-perils options.
 Particularly strong for PCS moves to Europe and Asia.

 • Milinsure: Specializes in affordable U.S. military auto coverage specifically for personnel stationed in Germany.